 In this episode, Hein criticises the frequently made connection between climate change and increased levels of migration to developed countries.

-Learn more from Hein on migration and climate change by reading Chapter 9 of The Age of Migration, one of the world’s leading textbooks on migration.*
+Learn more from Hein on migration and climate change by reading his 2020 blog post, ‘Climate refugees: The fabrication of a migration threat‘ as well as Chapter 9 of The Age of Migration, one of the world’s leading textbooks on migration.*

 Also recommended by Hein: A state-of-the-art resource looking at how changes in environmental conditions will affect patterns of human migration.